teameh/silex-react-renderer-provider/README.md

 # Silex React Renderer Service Provider

+**WARNING**: Silex and this project are not maintained any more.
+Ends of life of Silex is set to June 2018.
+Read more on [Symfony's blog](https://symfony.com/blog/the-end-of-silex).

 # ReactRenderer

 This provider integrates [ReactRenderer](https://github.com/Limenius/ReactRenderer) in your Silex project.
 This lets you implement your frontend with React.js and let php do the server-side rendering, allowing the development of universal (isomorphic) applications.